Pain in your back is never pleasant. And for those who experience sciatica, the pain can be sudden, unexpected, and uncomfortable.

 “Sciatica can result from regular wear and tear on your body, as well as any pressure placed on the discs that cushion the bones of your lower spine,” Todaro said.

 Most commonly, sciatica is caused by a herniated disc.
 The gel-like center of the disc can sometimes protrude through or into the disc’s outer lining.
-This can put direct pressure onto the sciatic nerve.
+This can put direct pressure on the sciatic nerve.
 Sciatic pain can sometimes be aggravated by prolonged sitting, manual labor, or even coughing or sneezing.

 Some causes of sciatica include but are not limited to: